 - teacher alerts student and parent when remote is ready

 A school day shall consist of not less than four hours, with at least one hour in the forenoon and one hour in the afternoon.

 Tardy to School

-Tardy (late) to school is defined as not being in the assigned Homeroom by the time the bell at 8:10am.
-Disciplinary measures for a pattern (3) of unexcused tardy within a Marking Period may include before or after school detention and/or deprivation of privileges.
+Tardy (late) to school is defined as not being in the assigned Homeroom by the time the bell at 8:05 AM.
+Disciplinary measures for a pattern (3) of unexcused tardy within a Marking Period may include before deprivation of privileges and/or after school detention.
 Each subsequent unexcused tardy in a marking period may require additional intervention.
 As per Board Policy, three unexcused tardy equals an Absence.

 Illness During School

 Any student who becomes ill while in school is to ask the teacher or person in charge for a pass to see the School Nurse.
 Should the Nurse not be available, the student should report to the main office.
 Students are not permitted to go home unless a parent or guardian has been notified by the school nurse or main office.

 The following protocol must be followed to help keep our children safe and healthy.
 The protocol is primarily based on rules and guidelines provided by the CDC (Center for Disease Control), the State of New Jersey, and the Monmouth County Health Department.